 We may issue debt securities or preferred stock and/or borrow money from banks or other financial institutions, which we refer to collectively as "senior securities," up to the maximum amount permitted by the Investment Company Act.
 In addition, we may seek to securitize certain of our loans.
-Under the provisions of the Investment Company Act, we are permitted, as a BDC, to issue senior securities only in amounts such that our asset coverage ratio, as defined in the Investment Company Act, equals at least 200% or, effective April 9, 2019 (unless the our stockholders approve the application of the 150% minimum asset coverage ratio to the Company at the our 2018 Annual Meeting, in which case effective as of June 7, 2018, the first day after the 2018 Annual Meeting), 150%, of total assets less all liabilities and indebtedness not represented by senior securities, after each issuance of senior securities.
+Under the provisions of the Investment Company Act, we are permitted, as a BDC, to issue senior securities only in amounts such that our asset coverage ratio, as defined in the Investment Company Act, equals at least 150% of total assets less all liabilities and indebtedness not represented by senior securities, after each issuance of senior securities.
 If the value of our assets declines, we may be unable to satisfy this test, which may prohibit us from paying dividends and could prevent us from maintaining our status as a RIC or may prohibit us from repurchasing shares of our common stock.
 If that happens, we may be required to sell a portion of our investments and, depending on the nature of our leverage, repay a portion of our indebtedness at a time when such sales may be disadvantageous.
 Accordingly, any failure to satisfy this test could have a material adverse effect on our business, financial condition or results of operations.
-As of March 31, 2018, our asset coverage calculated in accordance with the Investment Company Act was 241.33%.
+As of June 30, 2018, our asset coverage calculated in accordance with the Investment Company Act was 230.73%.
 Also, any amounts that we use to service our indebtedness would not be available for distributions to our common stockholders.
 Furthermore, as a result of issuing senior securities, our common stockholders would also be exposed to typical risks associated with increased leverage, including an increased risk of loss resulting from increased indebtedness.